Chapter 14 : Don't Go

 “As though I’m this big project that needs fixing,” James said, kicking one of his feet in the dirt and scuffing up his trainer.
 He then looked up at me to see my confused expression and continued.
 “I don’t like talking to Dom and them anymore because they’re always acting like I need help.
 And I’m tired of people trying to help me.
 I don’t need it.”

 I drew my eyebrows together at James’ words.
 I never offered help to anyone willingly.
-I wasn’t the best at giving advice.
 My current predicament with being trapped in the pageant world showed that I couldn’t even deal with my own situations, let alone help people with theirs.
-So why did James thing I was going to try and help him?
+So why did James think I was going to try and help him?

 James looked uncomfortable at my mention of Fiona and shrugged.
 “She can get a bit… attached.”

 “Yeah,” James said.
 “I think she thought that it was only temporary when I broke up with her, but I’d been wanting to do it for a while.
 Nate’s death just kind of gave me the push I needed.”

 “Right,” I responded.
 “Does she know that?”